Table of Contents_

 And the Leap chair is almost 100% recyclable, which is a great bonus feature.

 A great office chair needs to provide plenty of lower back support, and the Leap office chair excels here.
-You can adjust the firmness of the lower back support, as well as adjusting the support area for the mid-back.
+You can adjust the firmness of the lower back support with the adjustable lumbar support, as well as adjusting the support area for the mid-back.

 One interesting aspect of the Steelcase Leap is the ability to completely remove the arms from the chair without compromising the unit’s stability.
 And you can order replacement parts from any Steelcase dealer, should any parts wear out after a few years of use.
 However, you do have to order the headrest and backrest as one piece.